 If you are enrolled in this Plan, you are entitled to the benefits described in this brochure.
-If you are enrolled in Self and Family coverage, each eligible family member is also entitled to these benefits.
-If you are enrolled in Self Plus One coverage, you and one eligible family member that you designate when you enroll are entitled to these benefits.
-You do not have a right to benefits that were available before January 1, 2018, unless those benefits are also shown in this brochure.
+If you are enrolled in a Self Plus One or Self and Family coverage, each eligible family member is also entitled to these benefits.
+You do not have a right to benefits that were available before January 1, 2019, unless those benefits are also shown in this brochure.

 OPM negotiates benefits and rates with each plan annually.
-Benefit changes are effective January 1, 2018, and changes are summarized on page 14.
+Benefit changes are effective January 1, 2019, and changes are summarized on page 17.
 Rates are shown at the end of this brochure.